alibenmessaoud/examples/README.markdown

 ### Fabric ###

 To deploy these components via the service fabric using a system document, first launch a number of fibres (runtime instances) with one providing the infrastructure services.
+Please note that in this example they are all running on the same physical machine.

 Where $FABRIC is the location of your Paremus Service Fabric installation and $EXAMPLES is the directory in which this file resides.